snonux/gemtexter/README.md

 A subsequent `./gemtexter --generate` will then detect the new post and link it from `$BASE_CONTENT_DIR/gemtext/gemfeed/index.gmi`, link it from the main index `$BASE_CONTENT_DIR/gemtext/index.gmi`, and also add it to the Atom feed at `$BASE_CONTENT_DIR/gemtext/gemfeed/atom.xml`.
 The first level 1 Gemtext title (e.g. `# Title`) will be the displayed link name. `YYYY-MM-DD` will be the publishing date.
 Various other settings, such as Author, come from the `gemtexter.conf` configuration file.

 Once all of that is done, the `gemtexter` script will convert the new post (plus all the indices and the Atom feed) to the other formats, too (e.g. HTML, Markdown).

-You can also have a look at `$BASE_CONTENT_DIR/meta/gemfeed`.
-There is a metafile for each blog post stored.
-These metafiles are required for the generation of the Atom feed.
-You can edit these metafiles manually and run `./gemtexter --generate` or `./gemtexter --feed` again if you want to change some of the Atom feed content.

 ## Drafting a blog post before publishing it